2035 Amtrak Connect US Map, Interstate High Speed Rail Funding

 $17.9 billion in Federal Railroads

-Even if the $21.1 billion for Federal Transit (majority Rapid Transit) and $17.9 billion for Federal Railroads repeated evenly over the BIL’s 5-year length, they do not make up for underfunding Passenger Rail and Rapid Transit since the Vietnam War ended in 1974.
-At the current pace of funding, America will have only 1,568 HSR miles by 2030.
+Those amounts do not make up for underfunding Intercity Passenger Rail and Rapid Transit since the Vietnam War ended in 1974.
+America will have only 1,568 HSR miles by 2030 and 2X that amount by 2040.
 That’s 3 times less HSR than Spain, a country with only 6% of America’s GDP.

-Since Passenger Rail, Rapid Transit, and Sustainable Energy will remain highly politicized in America this decade, voters must press presidential, congressional, gubernatorial, and state assembly candidates of all parties to commit to higher budgets for them in the 2024, 2026 & 2028 Election cycles.
+Since Sustainable Transportation and Sustainable Energy remain highly politicized in America, voters must press all presidential, congressional, gubernatorial, and state assembly candidates to commit higher budgets for them in the 2024, 2026, and 2028 Election cycles.

 California is the poster child for the most deserving state.
-It has the highest population, most intra-state highway congestion, and most intra-state regional flights.
+It has the highest population, most intra-state highway congestion, and most Intrastate + Las Vegas regional flights.
 It produces the most GDP and technical innovation.
 It contributes the most public funds to HSR & Regional Rail projects.
 Despite severe federal underfunding, the California HSR project is on pace to open/upgrade 230 miles of route by 2031.
-The next 270 miles to open/upgrade will be more costly per mile if federal funding is not accelerated.
+But if federal funding is not accelerated the next 270 miles will have increasingly higher Costs Per Mile.

-To address the severe shortfall in HSR project funding, U.S. Representatives Seth Moulton and Suzan DelBene co-authored the $205 Billion/5 Year American High-Speed Rail Proposal again in 2024 by.
+To address the Interstate HSR federal funding shortfall, U.S. Representatives Seth Moulton and Suzan DelBene co-authored the $205 Billion/5 Year American High-Speed Rail Proposal again in 2024.
 We need similar federal funding to accelerate Rapid Transit projects listed in Part 5.

-If taxpayers can afford the F-35 Fighter Jet program costing over $1.7 Trillion we can certainly afford $205 billion to accelerate Interstate HSR & Regional Rail System construction and $200 billion for Rapid Transit construction.
+If U.S. taxpayers can afford the F-35 Fighter Jet program costing over $1.7 Trillion we can certainly afford $205 billion/5 Years to accelerate HSR & Regional Rail construction and $200 billion for Rapid Transit construction.

 Taming Mega-Project Inflation

-Generation Y & Z born after 1981 is the new majority of voters.
-Polling indicates that Generation Y & Z want more Sustainable Transportation & Energy.
-The current $42 billion for HSR projects combined with the $205 billion American HSR Proposal can attract $125 billion in state, county, city & private funding. $350 billion is enough to accelerate all 12 HSR projects listed in Part 6 of this series.
+Generations Y & Z born after 1981 are the new majority of voters.
+Polling indicates that Generation Y & Z have a larger appetite for Sustainable Transportation and Sustainable Energy.
+The current $42 billion for HSR projects combined with the $205 billion American HSR Proposal can attract $125 billion in state, county, city & private funding. $350 billion is enough to accelerate all 13 HSR projects listed in Part 6 of this series.
 So-called Red States & Blue States would equally benefit from millions of new blue & white-collar jobs.

-Transportation scholars Alon Levy at TransitCosts.com and Yonah Freemark at TheTransportPolitic have studied HSR, Regional Rail, Commuter Rail & Metro Rail best practices around the world, particularly parts of Western Europe most similar to America.
+Transportation scholars Alon Levy at TransitCosts.com and Yonah Freemark at TheTransportPolitic have studied HSR, Regional Rail, Suburban Rail, Metro Rail & Tram best practices of Western Europe.
 To ensure we get our money’s worth, Alon and Yonah identified several Best Practices from Western Europe to limit cost inflation.
-We need federal, state, and county leaders to follow these best practices:
+We need federal & state leaders to follow these best practices in America:

 1. Converge federal & state Environmental Reviews with smarter policies that shorten timelines

-2. Hire more Passenger Rail expertise directly into Transportation Agencies to limit contractors
+2. Limit contractors by hiring more Passenger Rail expertise in Transportation Agencies

-3. Standardize more construction elements for economies of scale that lower cost
+3. Standardize more construction elements that lower costs for economies of scale

 4. Remind the public that projects include funding to purchase Rights-Of-Way (ROW) property

-5. Publicly illustrate how each local project fits in the Interstate HSR & Regional Rail System Plan
+5. Clearly illustrate how each project fits the Interstate HSR System plus Regional Rail extensions

-6. Using real examples, explain to the public how environmental impacts will be mitigated
+6. Using Northeast Corridor and Western Europe examples, illustrate how environmental impacts will be mitigated

 Will Generation Y & Z Save Us?